thelovelab/tximeta/README.md

 [Rscript](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/Rscript.html).
 This will create a `SummarizedExperiment` object with relevant metadata, then deconstruct the object and print its contents into multiple files.
-An simple example of such a script is:
+A simple example of such a script is:

 ```{r}
 coldata <- read.csv("coldata.csv")